Yes, you can make Smoked Ice. Take smoked water, add to your favorite cocktail ice cube tray, and add to your favorite drinks.

 Liquid smoke is typically wood chips that have been burned at high heat and then the moisture and flavor is collected through condensers.
 After collection, the liquid can be further reduced.
 The issue is the high heat can give a bitter flavor (like poorly vented smoke).

-If you search smoked ice cocktail you will no doubt stumble across this little smoking gun tool used by bartenders all over to infuse drinks with smoke.
-But who the heck needs a $150 smoking gun when you have the best tool of all — A SMOKER?!?!?!
+If you search smoked ice cocktail you will no doubt stumble across smoking gun tools used by bartenders all over to infuse drinks with smoke.
+But who the heck needs a $150 smoking gun when you have the best tool of all — A SMOKER.

-I’m gonna save that $150 to stock my wine fridge and then use my cocktail smoker, a tool that I already have, to make a smoked cocktail using some very inexpensive ice cube molds.
+I’m gonna save that $150 to stock my bar and then use my smoker, a tool that I already have, to make a smoked cocktail using some very inexpensive ice cube molds.

 Sean wrote a pretty thorough article on how to smoke ice for Palate Press.
 Definitely check it out since we’re only giving you the cliff notes version here.